These beef and bacon party pies are traditional Aussie food for parties and watching football. You can make them pot pie size too.

 - pinch of salt & pepper

-Grease your pie pans with the melted butter and flour.
-Shake off any excess flour.
+- Grease your pie pans with the melted butter and flour.
+Shake off the excess flour.

-If you don’t want to make 24 party pies you can do what I did which was make 12 party pies and then freeze the extra filling which I used for dinner one night on pasta.
-Yes, this filling makes a great addition to pasta for a quick and easy dinner.
+If you don’t want to make 24 party pies you can do what I did which was make 12 party pies and then freeze the extra filling.
+This beef filling makes a great addition to pasta for a quick and easy dinner.

-These were the dishes served at the party I attended.
+Here are the puff pastry dishes served at the event I attend.
 They were all delicious.

-Pepperidge Farm Puff Pastry takes at home entertaining from ordinary to extraordinary with delicious, flaky layers that give you a wide range of versatility to make delicious appetizers, desserts and main dishes.
-They offer a simple way to upgrade your entertaining experience with the perfect blank canvas to help you bring to life your own unique, impressive dishes that guests will love for any occasion!
+Pepperidge Farm Puff Pastry takes home entertaining from ordinary to extraordinary.
+The delicious, flaky layers give you a wide range of versatility to make delicious appetizers, desserts, and main dishes.
+They offer a simple way to upgrade entertaining with the perfect blank canvas to help you bring to life your own unique, impressive dishes that guests will love!